SATVILab/Comp24TBVaccSexDiff/README.md

 - Ensure that the GitHub Codespace created using this repo has access to the following environment variables:
   - `GITHUB_USERNAME`: your GitHub user name
   - `GITHUB_PAT`: PAT for GitHub
-- Open a GitHub Codespace
+- Open a GitHub Codespace, using the `bioc` devcontainer file
 - Start `R`, restore `R` packages and run `projr::projr_build_dev`